Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

     print(key + ' = ' + value)
 ```

-Note that because items in a dictionary are unordered, the enumeration will won't necessarily retrieve items in the order in which they were added.
+Note that because items in a dictionary are unordered, the enumeration won't necessarily retrieve items in the order in which they were added.